Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Numerical simulations

 and the corresponding Jacobian evolution given in Eqs.~\eqref{eq:Jacobian-evolution} becomes

+with the initial conditions as given in Eqs.~\eqref{eq:Jacobian-initial-conditions} along with $\dot{{J}}^{x{x}}({x}_0,{r}_0,t_0) = 0$.
 The systems \eqref{eq:gfla1d} and \eqref{eq:gfla1d-Jacobian-evolution} admit analytical solutions along trajectories as detailed in \cite{Li2021}.
-The probability density along trajectories is calculated using Eq.~\eqref{eq:Lagrangian-COM}, however to reconstruct the probability density field it is necessary to use multidimensional kernel regression as outlined in section \ref{sec:kernel-gfla}, with the corresponding phase space for this case being $\boldsymbol{\xi} = ({x},{r})$.
-For this case, the instantaneous phase space probability density field ${{p}} ({x},{r})$ is reconstructed on a uniform Cartesian grid with spacing $\Delta {x} = 0.04$ and $\Delta {r} = 0.04$ using initial smoothing lengths of $h_{{x}0} = 0.5 \Delta {x}$ and $h_{{r}0} = 0.5 \Delta {r}$ in Eq.~\eqref{eq:H-kernel-gFLA}.
-The droplet evaporation rate is specified by $\delta = 1$, and a total of 100 droplet sizes defined uniformly over the range $r_0 \in [0,4]$ are injected at the start of the simulation.
+The probability density along trajectories is calculated using Eq.~\eqref{eq:Lagrangian-COM}, however to reconstruct the probability density field it is necessary to use multidimensional kernel regression as outlined in Section \ref{sec:kernel-gfla}, with the corresponding phase space for this case being $\boldsymbol{\xi} = ({x},{r})$.
+For this case, the droplet evaporation rate is specified by $\delta = 1$, and a total of 100 droplet sizes defined uniformly over the range $r_0 \in [0,4]$ are injected at the start of the simulation, giving an initial inter-droplet size spacing of $\Delta r_{d0} / r_{d0}^* = 0.04$.
+The initial radial space smoothing length is set as $h_{{r}0} = 0.5 \, \Delta r_{d0}$ to achieve a good resolution over the droplet size distribution, whilst as all droplets are started from the same location at $x = 0$ and $\Delta x_{d0}$ is consequently not defined in this case, the initial physical space smoothing length is also taken to be $h_{x0} = h_{{r}0} / r_{d0}^* = 0.5 \, \Delta r_{d0} / r_{d0}^*$ for consistency.
+The instantaneous phase space probability density field ${{p}}$ is reconstructed on a uniform Cartesian grid with spacing $\Delta {x} = 0.04$ and $\Delta {r} / r_{d0}^* = 0.04$